andrejjokic/ElectionSystem/README.md

 ##### Deploy the application on a cluster
 *Copy the stack.yaml file to someplace on host machine, accessable to the linux vm*
-1. Copy the stack.yaml to the linux: `/Path/to/stack.yaml stack.yaml`
+1. Copy the stack.yaml to the linux: `cp /Path/to/stack.yaml stack.yaml`
 2. Deploy the images: `docker stack deploy --compose-file stack.yaml election_stack`